ch-stark/bry-blogs/acm/policy-templating-part1.md

 Red Hat Advanced Cluster Management for Kubernetes (RHACM) Governance provides an extensible framework for enterprises to introduce their own security and configuration policies that can be applied to managed OpenShift or Kubernetes clusters.
 For more information on RHACM policies, I recommend that you read the [Comply to standards using policy based governance](https://cloud.redhat.com/blog/comply-to-standards-using-policy-based-governance-of-red-hat-advanced-cluster-management-for-kubernetes), and [Implement Policy-based Governance Using Configuration Management](https://cloud.redhat.com/blog/implement-policy-based-governance-using-configuration-management-of-red-hat-advanced-cluster-management-for-kubernetes) blogs.

-In this multi part blog series I will look at a number of techiques you can use when using templates in your RHACM Policies.
+In this multi part blog series I will look at a number of techniques you can use when using templates in your RHACM Policies.
 In part one I will review practices you can use to make your templates more readable and easier to maintain.

 **Prerequisites**:
   - [Review Governance Policy Templates and template functions](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html-single/governance/index#support-templates-in-config-policies)